-You Too Won’t Want to Leave
+You Won't Want to Leave, Either

-This Cape Town travel blog will help you discover that there’s more to Cape Town than Table Mountain, Robben Island, and penguins.
+There's more to Cape Town than Table Mountain, Robben Island, and penguins.

 A lot more.

 We didn't fully understand it until we visited Cape Town for the first time.
 So we ended up sticking around for six months.
 And we returned for another six months as soon as we could.
 Then again, and again.
 We're on our fifth straight Capetonian summer now.

 Use our Cape Town blog to guide your trip and you won't want to leave either.

 Answers to the 11 questions everyone asks before visiting:

 Cape Town's dangerous to dumb people.
 You're dumb if you: